Gary-Shi/MultiMedia_Final_Project/README.md

+# MultiMedia Final Project

+This repo is based on the original repo of 'A Closer Look at Few-shot Classification'

+Following is the original README.

 # A Closer Look at Few-shot Classification

 This repo contains the reference source code for the paper [A Closer Look at Few-shot Classification](https://openreview.net/pdf?id=HkxLXnAcFQ) in International Conference on Learning Representations (ICLR 2019).
 In this project, we provide a integrated testbed for a detailed empirical study for few-shot classification.